gatling/gatling/src/docs/content/reference/execute/cloud/user/simulations/index.md

 It is not currently possible to mix managed and private locations in the same simulation.
 {{< /alert >}}

+Managed location load generators have the following specifications:

+- 4 cores
+- 8GB of RAM
+- bandwidth up to 10 Gbit/s

 Gatling Enterprise managed locations are available in the following regions:

 - AP Pacific (Hong kong)